Surrogacy Agency Based in Northern California

 Separate Legal Counsel

 According to the California Assembly Bill 1217, intended parents and surrogates must have separate legal representation overseeing the legal aspects of the surrogacy process for each party.
-This ensures that each parties’ needs are fairly and properly met.
-Intended parents and surrogates must have legal representation prior to executing the written surrogacy agreement.
+This ensures that each party’s needs are fairly and properly met.
+Intended parents and surrogates must have legal representation before executing the written surrogacy agreement.

 Since we have been in business, we have established relationships with many reputable surrogacy lawyers.